glutengo/rendering-strategies/backend/res/posts/motivation/motivation.md

 ### Benefits

 An important reason why single page applications have become so popular is their good look and feel.
-Once the application is bootstrapped, visiting a different sub pages does not require a full page reload.
+Once the application is bootstrapped, visiting different sub pages does not require a full page reload.
 Instead, the navigation is performed inside the current page and only the required data is fetched from the server.
 This is considered a big advantage as it results in a smooth, app-like user experience once the application has loaded.<sup>[[12]](#ref-12)</sup>